gsbdarc/intro_to_yens_2024/docs/beginner_shell/2_directories_and_paths.md

 ```

 {: .note }
-The output of `pwd` is a path that starts with a `/`, so it’s an **absolute path**
+The output of `pwd` is a path that starts with a `/`, so it’s an **absolute path**.

 - The path `/` points to the `top` of the file system, i.e. the directory that contains all others (called the "root").
  - `/` is not the "home" directory for a user because files related to the operating system live in `/` that users shouldn’t (usually) touch.

 - Paths that don’t start with `/` are **relative paths**; wherever they’re used (directly in the shell or in code), they start from the current working directory, not `/`.
     - The shell assumes paths that don’t start with `/` are meant to be relative to the current working directory.